 The IDEAS Productivity project, in partnership with the DOE Computing Facilities of the ALCF, OLCF, and NERSC and the DOE Exascale Computing Project (ECP) has resumed the webinar series on Best Practices for HPC Software Developers, which we began in 2016.

 As part of this series, we offer one-hour webinars on topics in scientific software development and high-performance computing, approximately once a month.
-The next webinar in the series is titled “How Open Source Software Supports the Largest Computers on the Planet”, and will be presented by Ian Lee of Lawrence Livermore National Laboratory.
-The webinar will take place on Wednesday, July 18, 2018 at 1:00 pm ET.
+The next webinar is titled Introduction to Software Licensing, and will be presented by David Bernholdt (Oak Ridge National Laboratory).
+The webinar will take place on Wednesday, December 5, 2018 at 1:00 pm ET.